matehat/brewer.js/readme.md

     $ npm install -g brewer

-The `-g` flag is used to make the installation global, so you get access to the `brewer` executable.
+The `-g` flag is used to make the installation global, so you get access to the `brake` executable.
 Then, from a project directory you wish to manage using Brewer.js

-    $ brewer init [<template name>]
+    $ brake init [<template name>]

 The `<template name>` part is optional.
 Anyway, for the moment, there is only one template available, **lesscoffee**, which is also the default.
 This template sets up LESS and Coffeescript support for the current directory.

-What this does is create a Brewfile in the current directory, according to the template provided and run `brewer make` on it (see Usage).
+What this does is create a Brewfile in the current directory, according to the template provided and run `brake make` on it (see Usage).

 #### Using this repository